Japan Airlines Business Class Review: Is it Worth It?

 Oh, how I love trying a new business class product.
-I nerd out over them – researching them endlessly and reading about other people’s experiences.
-We were super excited to try Japan Airlines Business Class not once, but twice on a direct flight from Boston (BOS) to Tokyo (NRT) and then again on the return flight from NRT to BOS.
+I nerd out over them — researching cabins endlessly and reading about other people’s experiences.
+So when we had the chance to fly Japan Airlines Business Class not once, but twice — from Boston (BOS) to Tokyo (NRT) and back — we were beyond excited.
 It was our first time flying a Japanese airline.

 How I booked Japan Airlines Business Class